How to Buy a Real Pashmina

 Where Can I Buy an Authentic Pashmina?

 The very best place to buy a pashmina is in Kashmir, the only place where authentic pashmina is manufactured.
-But if a trip to Kashmir is not practical, there are many places in Delhi you can buy a pashmina.
+If a trip to Kashmir is not practical, there are many places in Delhi you can buy a pashmina.

-Shaw Brothers in Defence Colony is a well regarded pashmina shop.
-Even though this is a known and respected shop, you should still exercise caution and test the pashminas in the ways I suggested.
-Their website is: https://www.shawbrothersofficial.com
+Shaw Brothers by Mifi & Mubi at D-47 in Defence Colony is a well regarded pashmina shop.
+Even though this is a known and respected shop, you should still exercise caution and test the pashminas in the ways I suggest.

 Another option is a wholesaler.
-I deal with a Kashmiri business that keeps a small office and showroom in Jangpura, Delhi.
-They can be reached on Instagram: the pashmina house.
+I deal with a Kashmiri seller that keeps a small office and showroom in Jangpura, Delhi.
+He can be reached on WhatsApp at 91 70068 25030.

 Many Indian families have a shawl wala (shawl seller) they have dealt with for years, sometimes decades.
 If you know a family that has a shawl wala they trust, that would also be a good source.

 Pashminas are wonderful, versatile investments to have in your wardrobe.
 It’s amazing how warm and stylish they are.
 Everyone in Delhi wears them in winter, even men.
-Now that you know how to buy a pashmina you can start your own collection!
+And now that you know how to buy a real pashmina you can start your own collection.